mscarey/AuthoritySpoke/docs/guides/statute_rules.rst

-For instance, if we create a new Rule that’s identical to the first Rule in the Beard Tax Act except that it applies to facial hair that’s exactly 8 millimeters long instead of “no shorter than 5 millimetres”, we can determine that the original “chin rule” implies our new Rule.
+For instance, if we create a new Rule that’s identical to the first Rule in the Beard Tax Act except that it applies to facial hair that’s exactly 8 millimeters long instead of “no shorter than 5 millimetres”, we can determine that the original “chin rule” :meth:`~authorityspoke.rules.Rule.implies` our new :class:`~authorityspoke.rules.Rule`\.

     >>> from authorityspoke.io import readers
     >>> beard_rule_data[0]['inputs'][1]['content'] = 'the length of the suspected beard was = 8 millimetres'